odpi/egeria/open-metadata-implementation/access-services/security-manager/security-manager-client/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Data Manager Open Metadata Access Service (OMAS) Client
+# Security Manager Open Metadata Access Service (OMAS) Client

-The Data Manager OMAS supports a REST API for requests and an event-based interface for asynchronous integration.
+The Security Manager OMAS supports a REST API for requests and an event-based interface for asynchronous integration.
 This client package provides Java clients to make it easier for data tools and applications to call these interfaces.